-Nancy M. Albert, PhD, CCNS, CHFN, CCRN, NE-BC, FAHA, FCCM, FHFSA, FAAN, is associate chief nursing officer for Cleveland Clinic’s Office of Nursing Research and Innovation, and a clinical nurse specialist in Cleveland Clinic’s Kaufman Center for Heart Failure.
-With extensive experience and expertise, Dr. Albert is an administrator and scientist and leads a program of research in heart failure that includes themes related to improving quality of life and reducing hospitalization and mortality.
+Nancy M. Albert, PhD, CCNS, CHFN, CCRN, NE-BC, FAHA, FCCM, FHFSA, FAAN, is associate chief nursing officer for Cleveland Clinic’s Office of Nursing Research and Innovation, and a clinical nurse specialist in Cleveland Clinic’s Kaufman Center for Heart Failure in the Heart and Vascular Institute.
+With extensive experience and expertise, Dr. Albert is an administrator and scientist and leads a program of research in heart failure.

-Throughout her career, Dr. Albert has been influential in the healthcare industry actively volunteering on the steering committees, work groups and task forces of many national healthcare organizations.
-She has published more than 275 peer-reviewed articles in nursing and medical journals, written book chapters and is a national and international presenter.
+Throughout her career, Dr. Albert has been influential in the healthcare industry actively volunteering on steering committees, work groups and task forces of many national healthcare organizations.
+She has published more than 315 peer-reviewed articles in nursing and medical journals, written book chapters and is a national and international presenter.
 She is the editor of a book (2016): Building and Sustaining a Hospital-Based Nursing Research Program (Springer).
-Additionally, she has received several professional awards and recognitions, holds three national nursing certifications, is a board-certified nurse executive and is an adjunct associate professor at an Ohio-based school of nursing and a full professor at Aalborg University in Denmark.
+Additionally, she has received several professional awards and recognitions, holds 4 national nursing certifications, including being a board-certified nurse executive, is a Fellow at 3 organizations and is an adjunct associate professor at an Ohio-based school of nursing and a full professor at Aalborg University in Denmark.
 In 2015, she participated in a year-long AONE-Arizona State University Interprofessional Fellowship in Innovative Health Leadership.

 - PhD in Nursing, Kent State University, Kent, Ohio, 2005